-(b) Contractual agreements between the Private Child-caring Agency and OYA.
+(b) Contractual agreements between the Private Youth Care Agency and the OYA.

-(c) Intergovernmental agreements between OYA and other agencies, as applicable.
+(c) Intergovernmental agreements between the OYA and other agencies, as applicable.

-(d) In order to ascertain and obtain compliance with the standards of OAR chapter 416, division 530, OYA may examine the records and files of the Private Child-caring Agency, inspect and observe the physical premises of the proctor home, and interview youth offenders, Private Child-caring Agency employees, proctor parents, and persons in the community.
+(d) In order to ascertain compliance with the standards of these rules, the OYA may examine the records and files of the Private Youth Care Agency, inspect and observe the physical premises of the proctor home, and interview youth offenders, Private Youth Care Agency staff, proctor parents, and persons in the community.

-(4) Private Child-caring Agencies may not employ or use employees or volunteers whose presence may jeopardize the health, safety or welfare of youth offenders.
-When making a determination about a person's suitability to work with youth offenders, the Private Child-caring Agency must follow the provisions of OAR chapter 416, division 800 and all other information described in OAR chapter 416, division 530 to judge the person's fitness to work with youth offenders.
+(4) Private Youth Care Agencies must utilize employees or volunteers whose presence does not jeopardize the health, safety or welfare of youth offenders.
+When making a determination about a person's suitability to work with youth offenders, the Private Youth Care Agency must consider the provisions of OAR chapter 416, division 800 and all other information described in these rules to judge the person's fitness to work with youth offenders.

-(5) If the applicant meets the requirements of OAR chapter 416, division 530, OYA will issue a Youth Offender Foster Home Certificate to operate a proctor home under contract with a Private Childcaring Agency.
+(5) If the applicant meets the requirements of these rules, the OYA will issue a youth offender proctor home certificate to operate a proctor home under contract with a Private Youth Care Agency.

-(a) This certificate will specify the type of care to be provided by the proctor parent, the address of the premises to which the certification applies, the name of the Private Child-caring Agency under which the certification is valid, and other information deemed necessary by OYA.
+(a) This certificate will specify the type of care and/or service to be provided, the address of the premises to which the certification applies, the name of the Private Youth Care Agency under which the certification is valid, and other information deemed necessary.

-(b) Youth offender foster home certification will automatically terminate in these situations:

-(A) Upon the closure of the Private Child-caring Agency;

-(B) When the agreement between the Private Child-caring Agency and the proctor parent is terminated; or

-(C) When the contract between OYA and the Private Child-caring Agency is terminated.

-(c) The Private Child-caring Agency must immediately notify OYA in writing if either (A) or (B) above occurs.
+(b) This certification will automatically terminate upon the closure of the Private Youth Care Agency or when the agreement between the Private Youth Care Agency and the proctor parent is terminated.
+The Private Youth Care Agency must immediately notify the OYA in writing when either of these situations occurs.

-(6) The Private Child-caring Agency is responsible for ensuring that the proctor home and proctor parents continue to meet the standards set out in these rules, and correct deficiencies when they are noted by OYA.
-OYA will determine final approval or disapproval of any exceptions to these rules.
+(6) The Private Youth Care Agency is responsible for ensuring that the proctor home and proctor parents continue to meet the standards set out in these rules, and correct deficiencies when they are noted.
+The OYA must agree in writing to any exceptions to these rules.

-(7) If a proctor home fails to comply with these rules, OYA may deny an application, place the home on inactive referral status, or suspend or revoke the youth offender proctor home certification, in accordance with the provisions of OAR 416-530-0090.
-The proctor parent may appeal this decision in accordance with the provisions of 416-530-0090.
+(7) If a proctor home fails to comply with these rules, the OYA may propose to deny an application, place the home on inactive referral status, or propose to suspend or revoke the youth offender proctor home certification, in accordance with the provisions of OAR 416-530-0090.
+The proctor parent may appeal this decision in accordance with the provisions of OAR 416-530-0090.

-Hist.: OYA 15-2004, f. & cert. ef 11-12-04; OYA 2-2007, f. & cert. ef.
-7-13-07; OYA 1-2014, f. & cert. ef.
-1-15-14
+Stats.
+Implemented: ORS 420A.010, 420.810, 420.815 & 420.840 Hist.: OYA 15-2004, f. & cert. ef 11-12-04; OYA 2-2007, f. & cert. ef.
+7-13-07